iges2023/iges2023.github.io/_pages/themes.md

 The conference key themes are as follows:

-* energy geostructures
-* sustainable geotechnical design and construction
+* Properties of geomaterials & sustainable construction materials
+* Constitutive modeling
+* Advanced numerical approaches
-* smart geotechnical monitoring
+* Smart geotechnical monitoring
-* geo-hazard mitigation
-* sustainable geo-materials
+* Big data and artificial intelligence in geotechnics
-* geo-environmental engineering
+* Geo-energy engineering
-* T.B.C.
+* Geo-environmental engineering
+* Geo-hazard assessment and mitigation
+* Sustainability and resilience of infrastructures